-- Be on high alert for patients calling in with illness and may have traveled to the locations described above. - Patients should have their immunity documented following the criteria stated above. - Residents who were exposed with no evidence of immunity must be immediately reported to DC DOH by healthcare providers by calling 202-442-5893 or submitting a Notifiable Disease and Condition Case Report Form online.
-Select "measles" as the clinical/suspected diagnosis. - O Access the form using our online reporting system DC Reporting and Surveillance Center (DCRC): https://doh.dc.gov/service/infectious-diseases.
+- Be on high alert for patients calling in with illness and who may have traveled to the locations described above. - Patients should have their immunity documented following the criteria stated above. - Healthcare providers must report residents who were exposed with no evidence of immunity immediately to DC DOH by calling 202-442-5893 and submitting a Notifiable Disease and Condition Case Report Form online.
+Select "measles" as the clinical/suspected diagnosis. - Access the form using our online reporting system DC Reporting and Surveillance Center (DCRC): https://doh.dc.gov/service/infectious-diseases.